George VIII: King of Kakheti

-George I also implemented a military reform, dividing the kingdom into four districts known as sadrosho (სადროშო), each with its own troops commanded by a bishop appointed by the king—a stark contrast to western Georgia, where military forces were led by powerful hereditary princes.
+George I also implemented a military reform, dividing the kingdom into four districts known as sadrosho, each with its own troops commanded by a bishop appointed by the king—a stark contrast to western Georgia, where military forces were led by powerful hereditary princes.

 He further elevated the abbot of the Alaverdi Monastery to the rank of bishop, granting him a diocese and placing him above other regional prelates.
 Although Kakheti continued to recognize the authority of the Georgian Orthodox Church, this reform effectively made the province an autonomous region within the Catholicosate.
-The city of Gremi was proclaimed the capital, expanded, and fortified, while the province’s autonomy and the name Hereti were abolished.
+The city of Gremi was proclaimed the capital, expanded, and fortified, while the province's autonomy and the name Hereti were abolished.
 These reforms brought lasting peace and stability to the kingdom, eliminating the problem of rebellious nobility that plagued Kartli and Imereti until the 18th century.

-On the international stage, Kakheti’s situation remained precarious due to its border with Persia.
+On the international stage, Kakheti's situation remained precarious due to its border with Persia.
 Uzun Hasan soon invaded the kingdom, ravaging the provinces of Kherki, Saguramo, Martkopi, and Tianeti.
-George I was compelled to recognize Uzun Hasan’s suzerainty in order to secure peace and agreed to pay him an annual tribute consisting of male and female slaves.
+George I was compelled to recognize Uzun Hasan's suzerainty in order to secure peace and agreed to pay him an annual tribute consisting of male and female slaves.
 During the 1470s, he refused to assist his neighbor in Kartli when Turkomans devastated the region, opting instead to preserve peace in his own realm through diplomatic means.
 According to Vakhushti of Kartli, George I spent his later years unsuccessfully attempting to reconquer the rest of Georgia.

 George I died in 1476, though the exact date remains unknown.
 He was succeeded by his eldest son, Alexander, who had been associated with him as co-ruler since 1460.